Chilean passport: Physical description

-New regular biometric passports issued since September 2013 are burgundy red colored.
+Regular biometric passports issued since September 2013 (until the introduction of the new type in December 2024) are burgundy red colored.
 The words República de Chile are above the coat of arms with the word Pasaporte and Passport below, followed by the biometric passport symbol.
 Both the letters and coat of arms are color gold.
 The standard passport has 32 pages, while the extended version has 64 for an additional fee.
 The data page contains a microchip with the biometric information of the holder.
 It features images of the Andes, the Andean Condor and the national flag.
 The passport is in Spanish and English.